CoreKeeperMods/CoreLib/README.md

 This might get improved later, but right now this is best that you can do.

+# How to support development
+If you like what I do and would like to support development, you can [donate](https://boosty.to/kremnev8).

 # Installation
 ### With Mod Manager